verilator/verilator/docs/guide/languages.rst

 Latches
 -------

-Verilator is optimized for edge sensitive (flop based) designs.
+Verilator is optimized for edge-sensitive (flop-based) designs.
 It will attempt to do the correct thing for latches, but most performance optimizations will be disabled around the latch.